 Blake Malin, Co-Founder

 Blake is an avid watch collector with an affinity for classic military pilot watches.
 After receiving his B.A. from Bard College, he moved to New York City and is currently pursuing a career as a non-profit fundraiser.
 He lives in Brooklyn with his girlfriend who is surprisingly understanding of his watch obsession.
-Also, he’s an ideas man…he’s got ideas, man.

-James L. Helms, Contributor
+James L. Helms, Partner

 James is a long time watch collector that appreciates all watch types from digital to automatic, expensive to affordable.
 No matter what happens digitally, James is a firm believer that the watch can never be replaced as a personal timekeeping device.
 Professionally James is a Product Manager with a background in the automotive, computer, battery, and lighting fields while residing in San Diego.